Do not wait another year!

 In 2019, Writer’s Institute celebrates its 30th year and we want writers to celebrate with us.

-Register now; this program is open to 30 exclusive writers.
+Registration information will be at the conference; this program is open to 30 exclusive writers.

 We are offering an exclusive program for attendees of the 2018 Writers’ Institute entitled PATHWAY TO PUBLICATION.
 This opportunity is available as a 6-month or one-year program.
 There are two prerequisites; the first is that you attend the 2018 Writers’ Institute, April 12-15th, 2018, and the second is that you have a strong will and desire to complete, edit, and polish your manuscript and prepare the selling materials for the publishing marketplace.